dmxt/bootstrap4-gulp-starter-kit-bundle/README.md

-# About this kit
+# What is this kit?

+This kit contains latest version of Bootstrap and gulpfile.js with SCSS compiler and BrowserSync.
+This repo is for front-end developers, the base kit for them to either use or build on, and use it so they can start a new project right away without setting up the same thing all over again.

 #### Kit descriptions
 * index.html minimal boilerplate
 * Bootstrap framework
 * Gulp scripts, configured in `/gulp/gulpfile.js` with BrowserSync, compiles SASS/SCSS, minifies compiled CSS and notifies you on SCSS compile error with a toast notifier.
 There's more details about this gulp script further below on this readme.

 #### Summary
-This kit contains latest version of Bootstrap and gulpfile.js with SCSS compiler and BrowserSync.
-This repo is for front-end developers, the base kit for them to either use or build on, and use it so they can start a new project right away without setting up the same thing all over again.

 I use this repo personally, so this repo will be always maintained continuously.

-Basic knowledge in gulp will be helpful, however I have a tutorial for gulp and Windows terminal beginners, as mentioned below.

 Feel free to fork and make your own starter kit.
 If you think you can contribute, just pull `gulpfile.js` and script in any method that you think that would contribute to this starter kit.
 You also can modify this README for contribution purposes, I would recognize your effort and highly appreciate it.
 If appropriate, I'll grant the push request.